Boston University, Institute on Culture, Religion & World Affairs, 2017-

-The Clash of Lifestyle Diversity and Equality
+The Clash of Diversity and Equality (first draft complete)

-Social Problems through the Eyes of Nonprofits (with Ines Jindra and Bowen Paulle)
+Poverty and Social Problems through the Eyes of Nonprofits (with Ines Jindra and Bowen Paulle)

 “Relational Work in the Struggle Against Poverty: Balancing scholarly critiques and emancipatory practices in the nonprofit sector” (with Bowen Paulle and Ines Jindra).
 Nonprofit & Voluntary Sector Quarterly, 2019 online, print version forthcoming.

 “How Do People Change Their Lives?
 The Role of the Narrative Interview” (with Ines W. Jindra) Pastoral Psychology, 2019.

 “Food, Poverty and Lifestyle Patterns: How Diversity Matters” (with Nicolas Larchet) in Food and Poverty: Food Insecurity and Food Sovereignty among America’s Poor eds.
 Hossfeld, Kelly and Waity.
 Vanderbilt University Press, 2018.

 “Poverty and the Controversial Work of Nonprofits” (with Ines Jindra), Society, 53: 634–640, November/December 2016.

 “Connecting Poverty, Culture, and Cognition: The Bridges Out of Poverty Process” (With Ines Jindra) Journal of Poverty, 2016.